rgalanakis/pair-programming-test/README.md

 ===

 For this exercise, we'll do some simple TDD exercises.
+There are no libraries other than the Ruby standard library and RSpec required.
 The repo contains some placeholder code to demonstrate specs working.

 Make sure you have Ruby 2.2+ and rspec 3.0+ installed (we're using Ruby 2.2 and RSpec 3.2).